| pick your distro, get ZFS on root

 0.0s — Kernel loads

 UEFI hands off to the kernel.
 Kernel modules load immediately.
 ZFS mounts the root filesystem.
-WireGuard is available. eBPF subsystem is active.
+WireGuard is available — the kernel module is loaded and ready to create encrypted tunnels before any process exists. eBPF subsystem is active.
 NVIDIA drivers are in memory.
-The network is encrypted before any process exists.

 0.2s — initramfs